Sub-goal 2: Economic equality

 More difficult for foreign-born women and women with disabilities

 Age, education, occupation, country of birth and disability are some factors that, together with gender, affect the possibility of work and thus a gender-equal economy.
-It takes longer for foreign-born women than for foreign-born men to establish themselves on the Swedish labour market, regardless of level of education.
+It takes longer for foreign-born women than foreign-born men to establish themselves on the Swedish labour market, regardless the of level of education.

-Women with disabilities have worse conditions on the labor market than men with disabilities, and also compared with women and men in the rest of the population.
+Women with disabilities have worse conditions on the labor market than men with disabilities, and women and men in the rest of the population.
 They are more often long-term unemployed, work involuntarily part-time and experience negative attitudes in working life.
 Women with disabilities are overrepresented in the group living below the relative poverty line.

 More businesses are owned by men